charite-uwatwembi/AI-Career-Mentor-for-Software-Engineering-ML-Students-ChatBot/README.md

-trying out things just for fun
+trying out things just for fun , but it is not fun anymore😭